Diverse Mini-Batch Selection in Reinforcement Learning for Efficient Chemical Exploration in de novo Drug Design: Diverse Mini-Batch Selection For RL

-Given a large batch of trajectories $\mathcal{B}$, to stay within the given budget of evaluations, the next step is to obtain a smaller, diverse mini-batch $Y$ that summarizes $\mathcal{B}$.
-We propose to use determinantal point processes \cite{kulesza2012determinantal} for this purpose.
+We propose and study the use of determinantal point processes \cite{kulesza2012determinantal} to sample a diverse mini-batch for RL updates.
+DPPs provide an effective framework to sample a diverse set based on specified similarity information.
+To the best of our knowledge, our work is a novel combination of DPP and reinforcement learning to effectively fine-tune a generative model.

 A point process $\mathcal{P}$ is a probability measure over finite subsets of a set $\mathcal{B}$.
-We consider the discrete case where $\mathcal{B} = \{1,2,\dots, N\}$, where $N$ is the number of unique trajectories in $\mathcal{B}$.
-In this case, a point process is a probability measure on the power set $2^{\mathcal{P}}$, the set of all subsets of $\mathcal{Y}$.
-Determinantal point processes (DPPs) is a family of point processes characterized by the \emph{repulsion} of items such that similar items are less likely to co-occur in the same sample.
+We consider the discrete case of $\mathcal{B} = \{1,2,\dots, B\}$, where $B$ is the number of unique trajectories.
+In this case, a point process is a probability measure on the power set $2^{\mathcal{B}}$, i.e., the set of all subsets of $\mathcal{B}$.
+Determinantal point processes (DPPs) are a family of point processes characterized by the \emph{repulsion} of items such that similar items are less likely to co-occur in the same sample.
 Given a kernel, providing a similarity measure between pairs of items, DPP places a high probability on subsets that are diverse with respect to the kernel.
-We consider a class of DPPs known as L-ensembles \cite{borodin2005eynard}, which is defined via a real, symmetric matrix $L$ over the entire (finite) domain of $\mathcal{B}$.
+We consider a class of DPPs named L-ensembles \cite{borodin2005eynard}, which is defined via a real, symmetric matrix $L$ over the entire (finite) domain of $\mathcal{B}$.
 This matrix is often denoted as the \emph{kernel matrix}.
 The probability of subset $Y \subseteq \mathcal{B}$ is given by